10 Surprising Reasons Why Some Dogs Are Poop Eaters

 Certain Diseases

-Some disease can increase your pooch’s appetite and the likelihood that he will eat eat his own poop.
+Some disease may increase your pooch’s appetite and the likelihood that he will eat eat his own poop.
 These include diabetes and problems with his thyroid gland.
 Intestinal parasites can also induce poop-eating behavior.
 That’s why your first move should be a visit to the vet to ensure that your pet’s health is not the cause behind this behavior.

 Certain illnesses can also change either the smell or texture of your dog’s poop to make it more appealing to them.